AG-Boerries/MIRACUM-Pipe/Readme.md

 ## Acknowledgments
 We thank

-* The developers from Control-FREEC for the code on CNV significance
 * The Molecular Tumor Board Freburg Team
 * The whole MIRACUM consortia
 * The German Ministry of Education and Research (BMBF) for funding
+* The developers from Control-FREEC for the code on CNV significance

 ## Cite

-If you use this work please cite Metzger P. et al.,
+If you use this work please cite Metzger P. et al., (submitted)

 ## References